 Artists working in encaustic are always on the lookout for new ways to create texture and patterns in the wax.

-I started eyeing my favourite water bottle seriously considering cutting the silicone sleeve to use it as a stencil but instead, I searched the web for heat-resistant stencils made of silicone and I found Marvelous Molds.
+I started eyeing my favourite water bottle seriously considering cutting the silicone sleeve to use it as a stencil for encaustic painting but instead, I searched the web for heat-resistant stencils made of silicone and I found Marvelous Molds.

 Marvelous Molds® are a line of food-grade silicone molds, impression mats, and silicone onlays designed primarily for fondant and cake decorating but they can also be used in arts and crafts.

-Disclosure: Marvelous Molds sent me free sample to review for this post.
+Disclosure: Marvelous Molds sent me a free sample to review for this post.

 Silicone Fondant Onlay Stencils in wax painting

 Silicone Onlays were invented as an alternative to using stencils in cake decorating and they work equally well with wax.

 - Apply encaustic medium to the onlay with a brush

 - The wax layer will be thin so it will cool quickly